cloudflare/terraform-provider-cloudflare/docs/resources/load_balancer_pool.md

 ### Optional

+- `check_regions` (List of String) A list of regions from which to run health checks.
+Null means every Cloudflare data center.
 - `description` (String) A human-readable description of the pool.
 - `enabled` (Boolean) Whether to enable (the default) or disable this pool.
 Disabled pools will not receive traffic and are excluded from health checks.
 Disabling a pool will cause any load balancers using it to failover to the next pool (if any).
 - `latitude` (Number) The latitude of the data center containing the origins used in this pool in decimal degrees.
 If this is set, longitude must also be set.